Johanna Rasmussen: International career

 Rasmussen made her senior international debut in October 2002, in a 2–0 defeat to Germany in Ulm.
 She went on to play at UEFA Women's Euro 2005 in North West England, the 2007 FIFA Women's World Cup in China and UEFA Women's Euro 2009 in Finland.
 Rasmussen won her 100th cap for Denmark in March 2013.

 She was named in national coach Kenneth Heiner-Møller's Denmark squad for UEFA Women's Euro 2013.
 In Denmark's opening group match against hosts Sweden Rasmussen featured in an eventful 1–1 draw.

+Managerial career

+Rasmussen was hired part-time as assistant coach for the Denmark women's national football team under head coach Lars Søndergaard in 2021.
+In 2022, the Danish Football Association made the position full-time for the first time in the history of the Danish women's national team.
+She renewed her contract in September 2023 and became the assistant manager to Andrée Jeglertz when he succeeded Søndergaard the same year.

+Rasmussen completed her pro licence in August 2025, only the fifth woman in Danish football history to do so.
+She renewed her contract with the national team in October 2025, extending her position until summer 2027.
+On 23 October 2025, Rasmussen became the temporary caretaker manager for the national team due to the sudden unavailability of the manager.
+On 24 October, Rasmussen coached her first game as manager, leading the team to a 6–1 victory over Finland in Tampere, becoming the first ever female coach for a Danish national football team.

 Personal life

 Rasmussen was a childhood chess champion.